-Under the broad umbrella of domestic poverty, Jesuit institutions across the U.S. are focusing on addressing the unemployment crisis, creating more affordable housing, and protecting government programs that serve the poor and vulnerable.
+Under the broad umbrella of domestic poverty, the Provinces are encouraging Jesuit institutions across the U.S. to advocate to address poverty wages, protect government programs that serve the poor and vulnerable, reform the juvenile justice system and create affordable housing.

 The starkness of the employment and income picture in the U.S. calls each of us to action.
 Data from the Census Bureau showed that in 2010 the nation's poverty rate rose to 15.1% or 46 million people, the highest level in 17 years.
 Additionally, the median income of Americans dropped by more than 2%.
 The number of doubled-up households grew by 10% to almost 22 million and nearly 6 million young adults ages 25-34 were living with their parents.
 The bureau estimates that half of these young adults would be considered poor if their parents were not supporting them.